 3) Syphilis: Apart from the physical evaluation of the pelvic region, various tests are used for diagnosis of syphilis.
 These tests include Rapid Plasma Reagin, Fluorescent Treponemal Antibody-Absorption antibody blood test and T. pallidum hemagglutination assay.

 4) Chlamydia: For the diagnosis of chlamydia, samples of genital secretions or urine is taken o confirm the presence of C. trachomatis.

 CAN SOMEONE DIE FROM STDs

 STDs should be treated as early as possible otherwise they would lead to complications.
 STDs should be treated by the best sexologist in Delhi if you are living in New Delhi.
-The person who treats such infection is known as Venereologist.
+The person who treats such infection is known as STD specialist or Sexologist or Venereologist.
 Although the Sexually Transmitted Diseases are not fatal, if left untreated they may lead to cause life-threatening conditions such as cancer.
 HPV and HIV infections, if left untreated, leads to disastrous consequences.
 Further, u treated sexually transmitted diseases may lead to social isolation, embarrassment, frustration, and humiliation.

 All the sexually transmitted disease is originated due to pathogens.
 Although the spreading and transmission may vary the cause of venereal diseases is infections due to:

 1) Bacteria such as gonorrhea, syphilis, and chlamydia,

 3) Parasites such as trichomonas vaginalis